 For a short while, St. Supéry was offering a private off-road vineyard tour of the Dollarhide Ranch – with views of not only the premium vineyards but also of a number of lakes on the property, heirloom fruit orchards and an olive grove.
 The visit at the time included a tasting of the Dollarhide Vineyard wines which were paired with fresh produce from their gardens.
 Then you were driven back to St. Supéry for a special lunch paired with more of their estate wines.
 We will update this if this experience is once again offered.
 In the meantime, all experiences now offered are only provided at their estate property in Rutherford.

 Note: In September 2017, St. Supéry opened a tasting salon at 408 N. Rodeo Drive in Beverly Hills.
-This ‘popup’ salon will be open for one year between September 2017 and September 2018 right next door to the existing Chanel store (in the former Lladro store location).
-If successful this popup model could be applied to other cities around the country in order to help promote and brand the St. Supéry wines as a luxury experience.
+This ‘popup’ salon initially was going to be open for only one year between September 2017 and September 2018 but it has become a permanent tasting salon.
+It is located directly next door to the existing Chanel store (in the former Lladro store location).
+The most convenient parking is in a garage almost across the street from the tasting salon.

 For more information about their wines or experiences offered, visit: www.stsupery.com